FactoryJet

 How FactoryJet Builds High-Performance E-Commerce Stores

 FactoryJet's e-commerce development process starts with platform selection tailored to your business model, not a template recommendation.
-We assess catalogue size, B2B versus B2C requirements, budget constraints, and technical complexity before proposing Shopify for speed and simplicity, WooCommerce for customisation and cost efficiency, or Commerceflo for AI-native unified commerce.
+We assess catalogue size, B2B versus B2C requirements, budget constraints, and technical complexity before proposing Shopify for speed and simplicity, WooCommerce for customisation and cost efficiency, or custom headless solutions for complex B2B commerce.
 A Sheffield-based lighting distributor needed wholesale pricing tiers and customer-specific catalogues; WooCommerce gave them that flexibility without monthly platform fees eating margin.
 Design and development prioritise conversion over decoration.
 We integrate Stripe, PayPal, SagePay, and direct bank transfer as standard, configure GDPR-compliant cookie consent, and build to WCAG 2.1 AA accessibility standards so no customer gets excluded.
 Delivery runs two to four weeks from kickoff to launch, including payment testing and stock synchronisation.
 Belle Maison in Mumbai needed separate B2B and B2C storefronts for lighting and home decor.
 FactoryJet built both on a single e-commerce platform, integrated payment and delivery solutions across India, and delivered full UI/UX design and development that handled wholesale orders and retail transactions without friction.
 The result was a conversion-optimised store that served two customer segments without doubling operational overhead.
 E-commerce development sits between £2,000 and £8,000 depending on catalogue complexity and integration requirements.
 Maintenance starts at £99 per month and covers updates, backups, security patches, and uptime monitoring.
 AI SEO begins at £500 monthly for GEO and AEO optimisation targeting ChatGPT, Perplexity, and Google AI Overviews.
 Contact [email protected] or message wa.me/919699977699 to discuss your project.

 ➡ Learn more: Pricing